In Linux operating systems, groups allow collections of users permissions to specified resources.

 Groups in Linux are a collection of users.
 There are two categories: primary and secondary.

 A primary group is created when a user is added.
-This information is stored in /etc/groups and an additional entry can often be found in /etc/passwd.
+This information is stored in /etc/group and an additional entry for the user, can often be found in /etc/passwd.

 You must become part of a secondary group in order to inherit access to a file made by another user.

 Every user can belong to exactly one primary group, and to as many secondary groups as necessary.

 How to log in as Root User in Linux

 “Add user to a group” is an administrative function only available for root users.
 In other words, you have to become one to perform this function.

 Use the special command, su which stands for “super-user” or “switch user” to login.
 Enter the password if you have it once prompted:

 You can also use sudo command, which stands for “super-user do”: